This summer, the City of Boston is expanding the popular “Open Newbury Street” concept to two additional Boston neighborhoods.

 - Saturday, July 15: Blue Hill Avenue, Roxbury

 - Saturday, Aug.
 19: Harvard Avenue + Brighton Avenue, Allston-Brighton

 - Sunday, Sept.
 17: Dorchester Avenue, Dorchester

 - Sunday, Oct.
 15: Meridian Street + Bennington Street, East Boston

-Each of these streets will be closed to vehicles from 9 a.m.-3 p.m.
-Stop by for performances, food trucks, games, shopping, and more while you stroll down one to two miles of road without having to look both ways.
+Each of the above streets will be closed to vehicles from 9 a.m. to ~3:30 p.m., with festivities starting at 10 a.m.
+Stop by for performances, food trucks, and shopping while you stroll down one to two miles of road without having to look both ways.